 Appropriate Identification Systems For Temporary Identification Measures

-There may be occasions when you need to provide additional or alternative identification measures for residents, particularly those who are being transported in a large group or during an evacuation of the sanctuary when carrying out a contingency plan.
+There may be occasions when you need to provide additional or alternative identification measures for residents, particularly those who are being transported in a large group or during an evacuation of the sanctuary when carrying out a A formal or informal course of action planned for certain events, especially emergencies that a sanctuary might face..
 In cases like these, time may be of the essence, and the above methods may not be feasible.

 In less dire circumstances, you may wish to implement temporary identification systems such as when training new staff or volunteers to ensure that they are providing the appropriate care and treatments to the right residents, especially in times when you don’t typically use visible identification systems or if you’re using a special system to denote specific treatments that are necessary per resident.